01-edu/public/subjects/make-your-game/README.md

 - **Painting**, normally when layout is triggered we must repaint.
 Repainting an element every time it animates
 - **Compositing** that consists on placing the pages together at the end

-In order to improve performance we must remove the causes above that are more costly: layout and painting.
+In order to improve performance we must remove the causes above, that are more costly: layout and painting.

 The best way to remove layout and painting is to use [`transform`](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) and [`opacity`](TODO-link)